Over The Edge

 "You mean you haven't heard?"
 Johnny asked as he noticed the perplexed expression on Dr. Morton's face.

 "I've been tied up with a cardiac case for over the last hour.
-You mean…you're not here to be…I caught the tail-end of your conversation and you mentioned something about not a difficult patient…I just assumed…" Dr. Morton interrupted by appearance of Dr. Brackett leaving Treatment Room 3.
+You mean…you're not here to be…I caught the tail-end of your conversation and you mentioned something about a difficult patient…I just assumed…" Dr. Morton interrupted by appearance of Dr. Brackett leaving Treatment Room 3.

 "Joanne.
 Johnny," Dr. Brackett greeted them.
 "How about you go down to my office and wait while I track down Dr. Early."